-In NEET 2017 question paper there were total 16 difficult, 15 moderate and 14 easy level questions.
-Overall, the difficulty curve of questions asked in NEET Chemistry was between easy to moderate.
-A proper preparation strategy can easily help the students to extract maximum marks from this subject.
+In NEET 2020 question paper, there were a total of 9 challenging, 22 moderate, and 14 easy level questions.
+Overall, the difficulty curve of questions asked in NEET Chemistry was between easy and moderate.
+A foolproof preparation strategy can help students easily extract maximum marks from this section.

 NEET Chemistry Important Topics

-Based on last few years question paper analysis, we have figured out the most important topics of Chemistry from where the questions are generally asked.
+Based on the last few years’ question paper analysis, we have figured out the most important topics of Chemistry, from where the questions are generally asked.
+These are as listed below:

 |Organic Chemistry||Inorganic Chemistry||Physical Chemistry|